ideas-be/CAMMM-Web-Tool/README.md

+# Present for next meeting:
+- Deploy prototype for main website with Ideasbe Banner
+- Pre-Mapbox Grid Analysis mapping
+- Mock options for cluster (node and supernode) representation
+- XLS to JSON processing tool (GUI + python)
+- Addition of GTFS source links & year of stats
+- Go through About section of GitDocs

 # Currently working on:
 Keep working on Documentation - Styling Guide for map layers and Troubleshooting section Complete excel file with data for each city(area, pop, etc.)

+Add this note to the docs: Direct is now Individual and Node is now Cluster.

 # Documentation: